The Bad Seed

-The Bad Seed is a 1954 novel by American writer William March, the last of his major works published before his death.
+The Bad Seed is a 1954 horror novel by American writer William March, the last of his major works published before his death.

 Nominated for the 1955 National Book Award for Fiction, The Bad Seed tells the story of a mother's realization that her young daughter is a murderer.
 Its enormous critical and commercial success was largely realized after March's death only one month after publication.

-In 1954, the novel was adapted into a successful and long-running Broadway play by Maxwell Anderson and into an Academy Award-nominated film directed by Mervyn LeRoy in 1956.
+In 1954, the novel was adapted into a successful and long-running Broadway play by Maxwell Anderson and into an Academy Award-nominated 1956 film directed by Mervyn LeRoy.